ADI-KOTKAR/Scrapy-Crawlers/README.md

 # Scrapy-Crawlers
-Web Scraping using Python, Scrapy and Splash
+Web Scraping with Python using Scrapy, Splash and Selenium.

 ## Installation
 - Cloning Repo: